Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Identifying the Target Complier Average Causal Effect

-Assumption \ref{asp: randomized treatment received exchangeability} implies that the pre-treatment covariates are sufficiently rich such that, once conditioned on, we can generalize the causal effect from the study sample to the target population.

 Assumptions \ref{asp: cond_ign_selection} and \ref{asp: randomized treatment received exchangeability} together imply \textit{the conditional exchangeability of compliance between the study sample and the target population}.
 This means that conditioned on a set of covariates $X$, the latent compliance patterns across both the study sample and the target population will be identical.
+In the context of the motivating example, this assumes individuals with the same demographic information and pre-intervention support for immigration are willing to engage in conversation with a canvasser with the same probability, regardless of if they are in the study sample or the target population.
+Crucially, the mean exchangeability assumption assumes away a fixed effect on the probability of compliance from selecting into the study sample.

+These mean exchangeability assumptions are most plausible when researchers have access to a rich set of covariates that can plausibly account for potential confounding from selecting into the sample.
+Unlike standard generalizability contexts, the pre-treatment covariates $X$ not only must capture potential treatment effect heterogeneity, but also account for potential heterogeneity in treatment \textit{receipt}.
+In other words, the mean exchangeability assumptions are most credible in settings when the covariates are prognostic of \textit{both} treatment effect heterogeneity, as well as variation in treatment receipt.
+To help researchers evaluate the sensitivity of their estimates to potential violations in the exchangeability assumptions, we propose a sensitivity analysis in Section 5.

 Alternative approaches have used principal stratification to identify the T-CACE \citep[e.g.,][]{clark2024transportability, ottoboni2020estimating}.
 However, these approaches require researchers to model the compliance patterns.
 In contrast, our approach leverages the exogeneity from a randomized instrument within the study to account for the compliance patterns, which is more feasible in many contexts.
 For example, in the deep canvassing study, principal stratification requires that, conditional on pre-treatment covariates, compliers and non-compliers exhibit the same treatment effect.
 However, non-compliers---those who refuse to engage in a full conversation with the canvassers---may also be more resistant to persuasion, suggesting a violation of this assumption.
 Given that the pre-treatment covariates capture only limited demographic information, it is unrealistic to expect the assumptions underlying principal stratification to hold.
 In contrast, because the experimenters have full control over the RCT, the treatment assignment is likely to serve as a valid IV.

 With Assumptions \ref{asp: randomization}-\ref{asp: randomized treatment received exchangeability}, we can directly identify $\tau_\tca$.

 \begin{theorem}[Causal Identification for T-CACE] Let $\mu_{yz}(x) := \EE\sbr{Y \given Z = z, S=1, X=x}$ and $\mu_{dz}(x) := \EE\sbr{D \given Z = z, S=1, X=x}.$ Under Assumptions \ref{asp: randomization}-\ref{asp: randomized treatment received exchangeability}, the T-CACE can be identified as